 Certainly, I was encouraged that by the time of the October election, 43 people had signed up to receive emails from me about new articles.
 (You can, too, here.
 The current confirmed count is 64.)

-Lying in a hospital bed for five days following my heart surgery on Nov.
-5, I decided that I wanted to expand the range of topics.
+Lying in a hospital bed for five days following heart surgery on Nov.
+5, I decided to expand the range of topics.
 So far, I think that I have “story ideas” (to use the journalistic vernacular) that include agriculture, conservation and tourism as well as what I’ve now re-labeled as democracy (my initial articles about voting patterns in NOTL).

 That’s the why and how.
 I’ve no hidden agenda and welcome constructive feedback by email.